ARM-software/libGPUInfo/README.md

 If you have issues with the libGPUInfo library itself, please raise them in the project's GitHub issue tracker.

+For documentation about the capabilities of the various Arm GPUs you can refer to our [Arm GPU Datasheet][2].

 If you have any questions about Arm GPUs, application development for Arm GPUs, or general mobile graphics development or technology please submit them on the [Arm Community graphics forums][1].